pvnotpv/pvnotpv.github.io/_posts/2026-07-07-lighthouserpc.md

 description: Code level review on the implementation of Phase0 consensus specification
 ---

-PS - This is ongoing , I will be updating it time to time before making the full post.
+PS - This is ongoing; I will be updating it from time to time before making the full post.

 > It's been almost 3 months since I've been really going low level on geth and lighthouse and currently at the Networking stack of lighthouse.

-> So currently I'm on the phase0 branch which is almost a few years old and the code have obviously changed a lot but the foundation is still the same and no better way to learn than go to the past!
+> So currently I'm on the phase 0 branch, which is almost a few years old, and the code has obviously changed a lot, but the foundation is still the same, and there's no better way to learn than to go to the past!

 ```bash
 pv@arch ~/lighthouse ((v2.0.0))> git branch